kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 ### Node Restrictions

 All restrictions will be enforced through the [NodeRestriction][] admission controller.
-These extensions will be guarded by the `NodeRestrictionPods` feature gate.
+These extensions will be guarded by the `MirrorPodNodeRestriction` feature gate.

 On update, only the delta will be restricted.
 In other words, the Kubelet can modify pods with restricted labels / owner references as long as it's not modifying (or adding or